 Anne Castle ’69, Assistant Secretary for Water and Science, U.S. Department of the Interior

-Jane Lubchenco ’65, the first woman to serve as administrator of the National Oceanic and Atmospheric Administration
+Jane Lubchenco ’65, the first woman to serve as Chief of the National Oceanic and Atmospheric Administration

 Jane Nady Sigmon '66, Senior Advisor to the Director, Office to Combat Trafficking in Persons, U.S. Department of State

 Honorable Ollie Marie-Victoire ’42, California Supreme Court Justice